WojciechMatuszewski/programming-notes/ultimate-go.md

 _Escape analysis_ is the term used to describe the mechanics of golang compiler, when deciding whenever to put stuff on stack or on heap.
 It happens when you return stuff from eg. a function, so called **sharing**.

+Basically whenever golang compiler cannot say with 100% certainty that the variable will not be used after the return statement (probably returned from a function), it allocates it on the heap.
+Heap means latency from garbage collection.

 Try to abstain from _pointer schematics_ during construction.
 This may lead to your code being difficult to read.

 ```go